openalloc/SwiftNiceScale/README.md

 #### Instance Properties

-Properties are lazy, meaning that they are only calculated when first needed.
+Computed properties are lazy, meaning that they are only calculated when first needed.

 - `var extent: T` - The distance between bounds of the range.